Fine structure of 4-critical triangle-free graphs I. Planar graphs with two triangles and 3-colorability of chains: Introduction

-As a part of the proof of Theorem~\ref{thm-many}, we need to prove a strengthening Theorem~\ref{thm-onetri} and describe the $3$-coloring properties of graphs embedded in the disk with a ring $C$ of size $4$ and with exactly two triangles.
-All such critical graphs are described in Theorem~\ref{thm-crtri} below, which is of independent interest.
+As a part of the proof of Theorem~\ref{thm-many}, we need to prove a strengthening of Theorem~\ref{thm-onetri} and describe the $3$-coloring properties of graphs embedded in the disk with a ring $C$ of size $4$ and with exactly two triangles.
+To state this result (Theorem~\ref{thm-crtri} below) of independent interest, it is convenient to introduce the notion of a critical graph.

+Let $C$ be the union of the rings of a graph $G$ embedded in a surface ($C$ is empty when $G$ is embedded in a surface without boundary).
+By a \emph{precoloring} of $C$, we mean any proper $3$-coloring of $C$.
+We say that $G$ is \emph{critical} if $G\neq C$ and for every proper subgraph $G'$ of $G$ such that $C\subseteq G'$, there exists a precoloring of $C$ that extends to a $3$-coloring of $G'$, but not to a $3$-coloring of $G$; that is, removing any edge or vertex not belonging to $C$ affects the set of precolorings of $C$ that extend to a $3$-coloring of the graph.

+In particular, consider any graph $H$ embedded in a surface, let $C$ be the union of its rings, and let $G$ be an inclusionwise-minimal subgraph of $H$ such that $C\subseteq G$ and every precoloring of $C$ that extends to a $3$-coloring of $G$ also extends to a $3$-coloring of $H$.
+Then either $G=C$ or $G$ is critical, and $G$ carries all the information regarding which precolorings of $C$ extend to $H$; we say that $G$ is a \emph{critical skeleton} of $H$.
+Consequently, it suffices to consider the properties of critical graphs, and we will do so in Theorem~\ref{thm-crtri} as well as in many of the further results.

-To state this result, let us give another construction related to Thomas-Walls graphs.
+We need another construction related to Thomas-Walls graphs.
 For $n\ge 1$, let $G=T'_n$ be a reduced Thomas-Walls graph with rings $C_1=u_1u_2u_3u_4$ and $C_2=v_1v_2v_3v_4$ and interface pairs $u_1u_3$ and $v_1v_3$.
 Consider the embedding of $T'_n$ in the disk, obtained by closing the hole in the face bounded by $C_1$.
 Let $G'$ be a graph obtained from $G$ by either adding the edge $u_1u_3$, or the subgraph depicted in Figure~\ref{fig-havel}(a) (this graph is often called \emph{Havel's quasiedge}, since Havel~\cite{conj-havel} used it to disprove a conjecture by Gr\"unbaum that every planar graph without intersecting triangles is 3-colorable).
-A \emph{patched Havel-Thomas-Walls graph} is any graph obtained from such a graph $G'$ by patching, and $u_1u_3$ is its \emph{interface pair}.
+A \emph{patched Havel-Thomas-Walls graph} is any graph obtained from such a graph $G'$ by patching, and $v_1v_3$ is its \emph{interface pair}.

 Let a \emph{tent} be a graph embedded in the disk with the ring $v_1v_2v_3v_4$, containing vertices $z_1$ adjacent to $v_1$ and $v_2$, and $z_2$ adjacent to $v_3$ and $v_4$, such that all faces other than $v_1v_2z_1$ and $v_3v_4z_2$ have length $4$, and $v_1v_3,v_2v_4\not\in E(G)$, see Figure~\ref{fig-havel}(c).